 It is the second national Audit Infrastructure Australia has undertaken (the first was published in 2015) and examines the infrastructure needs of the Australian community and industry – covering the major infrastructure sectors of energy, transport, telecommunications, water – and for the first time, social infrastructure and waste.

-Ms Alroe noted that since the last Australian Infrastructure Audit that was released in 2015, Australia’s governments have made considerable progress to promote reform, improve planning and address infrastructure gaps.
+Ms Alroe noted that since the last audit released in 2015, Australia’s governments have made considerable progress to promote reform, improve planning and address infrastructure gaps.

 “More than $123 billion of construction work has commenced since 2015, with a committed forward pipeline of over $200 billion.
 However, there is much more to do to ease the pressures of growth, catalyse development and enable our businesses to compete on a global stage,” she said.